genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 ### Trades grid

 We'll start with the most straightforward component.
-Create a directory in the home route and add these two files to it.
+Create a directory called **trades-grid** in the home route and add these two files to it.

 ```typescript title='trades-grid.ts'